iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 > App is obviously for a good cause, but I keep signing myself out as off duty to avoid the ear splitting notifications (which are unaffected by muting your phone) 3x a minute for requests that are way out of my range.
 Needs location restrictions and notification adjustments ASAP!<br> :date: __2020-10-17 16:46:43__

-> I don't seem to be the only one having trouble with the app.
-Firstly, the alarm is ear splitting, is there any way to turn it down please?
-I've just called a lady (I only do chats, as I'm stuck in too) she had no idea what it was all about, & didn't know why I was calling.
-I've had this before, but I chatted with her anyway, and she was ok.
-Also, I've been logging in 9-5 every day bar Sun, since lockdown started, but my hours are stuck on 388 and never change.
-This doesn't show all I've done.<br> :date: __2020-10-14 16:32:01__

-> App is OK apart from: (1) the ear splitting siren which I've now turned off by going into the Responder settings via my phones Apps option.
-The downside is I mow miss most requests!
-Need an alternative noise.
-(2) I didn't sign up for chats (I'm rubbish at them) so either don't send them (most requests are chats) or enable me to see what the request is so I can decline if its chat.
-At the moment the alert does not indicate what its about.
-Until changes made the app remains set to Off Duty.<br> :date: __2020-10-09 16:21:58__

 #### 1-star reviews